1. The First Anglo-Burmese War began in __________.

 Explanation: King Girvan Yuddha Vikram Shah was the ruler, though power was exercised by his regents.

-30. The famous Gurkha commander during the Anglo-Nepalese War was:
+30. The famous Gurkha commander during the Anglo-Nepalese War was__________.

 A) Amar Singh Thapa